 I am responsible for doing the necessary work within my own racial group to dismantle racism.
 Research shows that we are most receptive to messages from same-race peers, particularly when it comes to information about racial identity and racism.
 I am committed to bringing more white people into antiracism work and doing my best to prepare them to participate in ways that are effective and accountable.

 I am responsible for doing more than just training other people.
 I engage in constant self-analysis and continued education about my own privileges and my role in antiracism work through both formal and self-education.
 I regularly reflect on and revise my own antiracist commitments.

-I am accountable for leveraging my privilege for social change.
+I am responsible for leveraging my privilege for social change.
 I consistently work on antiracist organizing efforts at the local and national level.
-I am deeply involved in community work for antiracism, including founding the Santa Barbara chapter of Showing Up for Racial Justice, an organization that engages in both local and national organizing for racial justice.
+I am deeply involved in community work for antiracism, through the Santa Barbara chapter of Showing Up for Racial Justice, an organization that engages in both local and national organizing for racial justice.

-I am accountable for naming the uncomfortable and unfair contradiction that exists when paid DEI work profits from systems of oppression.
-Antiracism training is difficult work and doing it whenever it is requested, and totally free of charge, compromises the quality and sustainability of the work.
-When I am not in a position to offer free training I seek to disrupt the DEI Industrial Complex by offering the lowest possible fees for training and by offering entirely free training as regularly as I am able (at least twice per year, and often more).
-When I receive a fair wage for any DEI training work, I share proceeds with either 1) a fellow facilitator of color, 2) an antiracist organizing group led by people of color, or 3) people of color in my life who are seeking support.
+I am responsible for naming the uncomfortable and unfair contradiction that exists when paid DEI work profits from systems of oppression.
+I seek to offer high quality and effective training, some of which I get paid to facilitate and some not.
+I offer free training on a regular schedule every few months.
+When I asked to provide customized training outside of the free training I offer, I seek to disrupt the DEI Industrial Complex by offering those who are seeking training the lowest possible fees.
+When I receive a fair wage for any DEI training work, I share proceeds with 1) a fellow facilitator of color, 2) an antiracist organizing group led by people of color, and 3) people of color in my life who are seeking support.